team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We assume you have already set up and initialized your OpenAI object.
-2. We create an instance of the class that contains the `generateHouseAsset` method.
+1. We assume you have an `AssetGenerator` class (or whatever class contains the `generateHouseAsset` method) and create an instance of it.

-3. We provide two example functions:
+2. We define two functions:
    - `generateSingleHouse`: Generates a single house asset.
-   - `generateMultipleHouses`: Generates multiple house assets using the `iterations` option.
+   - `generateMultipleHouses`: Generates multiple house assets using the iterations option.

-4. In each function, we call `generateHouseAsset` with a description and options.
+3. In each function, we:
+   - Provide a description of the house we want to generate.
+   - Set options (like size and iterations).
+   - Call the `generateHouseAsset` method with these parameters.
-5. We log the results or any errors that occur.
+   - Log the results or any errors.

+4. Finally, we call both functions to demonstrate their usage.

-Remember to handle the asynchronous nature of the function calls appropriately in your actual implementation, and ensure you have the necessary permissions and API key set up for using the DALL-E 3 model.
+Remember to handle the asynchronous nature of the function calls appropriately in your actual implementation, and ensure you have the necessary setup for the OpenAI API (including API keys and proper initialization of the `openAiObject`).

 # generateSprite index.js
 ## Imported Code Object